varnerlab/CHEME-1800-Computing-Book/_sources/unit-3-learning/lp.md

 :label: example-resource-allocation-primal
 :class: dropdown

-Consider a manufacturing facility that produces five different chemical products $C_{i}$ using four manufacturing processes $P_{j}$.
-The process requirements in hours per unit product, and the profit for each product are shown in the table:
+Consider a manufacturing facility that produces five different chemical products $C_{i}$ using four processes $P_{j}$.
+The process requirements in hours per unit product, and the profit for each product, are shown in the table:

 | Process | Capacity | C$_{1}$ |  C$_{2}$ | C$_{3}$ | C$_{4}$ | C$_{5}$ |
 | :---: | :---: | --- | --- | --- | --- | --- |